[ntp:questions] help - clock jumps up to 5000 ms startup ntpd with usb gps linux

 > firmware change (as was recently seen with some Garmin firmware).

-If you mean that you may have to recalibrate the time offset under a
+Yes, you may have to recalibrate the offset after a firmware change.
+So?

 More information about the questions